openedx/credentials/docs/badges/processing.rst

 2. active badge templates;

 Each requirement's rules are checked against the event payload.
-Requirement processing is dropped as soon as the system recognizes not applying rules.
+Requirement processing is skipped as soon as any rule doesn't match.

 Progress update